wenxie18/wenxie18.github.io/_pages/about.md

 <span style="color: red">As a marketing researcher, Wen is seeking opportunities as a postdoctoral fellow or Assistant Professor in Marketing.</span> He is also keen on pursuing full-time roles as an applied scientist, research scientist, or machine learning engineer.
 Any resources or referrals in these domains would be highly appreciated!

+**Industry Experience:**
+- Machine Learning Research Intern at Web Answers and Ranking Team of Apple Inc.
+  - Worked on open-domain multi-hop question-answering using text summarization and generative models, such as T5, Bart, CtrlSum, Pegasus.

+- Research Scientist Intern at Computational Social Science Team of Snap Inc.
+  - Focused on improving ad engagement and user experience.

 **Contact Information:**
 - Email: [vaneshieh@gmail.com](mailto:vaneshieh@gmail.com)
 - LinkedIn: [https://www.linkedin.com/in/vincexie/](https://www.linkedin.com/in/vincexie/)